ignasi35/akka/akka-bench-jmh/README.md

 You can run them like:

    project akka-bench-jmh
-   jmh:run -i 3 -wi 3 -f 1 .*ActorCreationBenchmark
+   jmh:run -i 3 -wi 3 -f 1 .*FlatMapConcatBenchmark

 Use 'jmh:run -h' to get an overview of the available options.